Ceseura/cvisionProject/README.md

 This project will take an image as input, find all of the faces, and attempt to match them to a database.
 If a match is found, the program will output target's facebook profile.

-This project uses Python 3, OpenCV V##
+This project uses Python 3.6, OpenCV V3.2.0 from the opencv-python module